 I. academic merit,

-III. a personal statement describing their disadvantage and/ or hardship, its impact on their studies and their commitment to comply with the formal requirements of their Honours degree program.
+III. a personal statement describing their financial hardship, its impact on their studies and their commitment to comply with the formal requirements of their Honours degree program.

 b.
 The Scholarship will be awarded the Scholarship by a selection committee consisting of:

-I. Head of School of the School of Philosophical and Historical Inquiry or their nominated delegate, and
+I. Head of School, School of Humanities or their nominated delegate, and

-II. at least two academics from the Department of Philosophy, School of Philosophical and Historical Inquiry.
+II. at least two academics in Philosophy from the School of Humanities.

 a.
-A full-time enrolled Scholarship recipient will receive $5,000 per annum for up to one year.
+A full-time enrolled recipient will receive $5,000 per annum for up to one year.

 b.
-A part-time enrolled Scholarship recipient will receive 50% of the full-time rate for up to two years.
+A part-time enrolled recipient will receive $2,500 per annum for up to two years.

 c.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

 d.
-The Scholarship may be deferred for up to a maximum of one semester with prior approval of the Head of School.
+The Scholarship may be deferred and/or suspended for up to a maximum of one semester with prior approval of the Head of School, School of Humanities.

 e.
-The Scholarship is not transferable to another University school, faculty or university without prior approval.
+The scholarship cannot be transferred to another University school, faculty or university.

 f.
 The Scholarship will be offered subject to the availability of funds.